neebneeba/portfolio-neba/README.md

 # portfolio-neba

-I created this repo for my own portfolio
+I created this repo for my own portfolio.
+And If you want to use this project I don't mind it.

 # React + TypeScript + Vite